Low-scale leptogenesis and dark matter in a three-loop radiative seesaw model: Leptogenesis

-For baryogenesis, we consider a scenario that the CP violating decay of $N_2$ to $\ell_R$ and $S_2$ generates the lepton asymmetry, and the lepton asymmetry is converted to the baryon asymmetry by the sphaleron process.
-It is a kind of thermal leptogenesis.
-The CP asymmetry in the decay $N_2\to \ell_R^{\pm}+S_2^{\mp}$ is defined as
+For baryogenesis, we consider a scenario that the $CP$-violating decay of $N_2$ to $\ell_R$ and $S_2$ generates the lepton asymmetry, and the lepton asymmetry is converted to the baryon asymmetry by the sphaleron process.
+The $CP$ asymmetry in the decay $N_2\to \ell_{Ri}^{\pm}S_2^{\mp}$ is defined as

 which comes from the interference between the tree diagram and the loop diagrams shown in Fig.~\ref{CPasymN2decay}.